5 Essential Facts About Health Insurance for Small Business Owners

 Plan contributions you make on behalf of employees for health insurance, life insurance, and pension plans are usually deductible.
 (Check with your accountant and tax advisor.)
 Beyond that, you may be able to get better personal health insurance through a group plan at a lower cost than an Individual & Family Plan (IFP).

-Because your employees’ share of eligible insurance premiums is paid with pre-tax dollars, and they have lower FICA, federal, and state taxes on their paychecks, employees have more take-home pay – which makes them happier and, often, more productive.
+Because your employees’ share of eligible insurance premiums is paid with pre-tax dollars, and they have lower FICA, federal, and state tax deductions on their paychecks, employees have more take-home pay – which makes them happier and, often, more productive.

 If your business employs fewer than 25 full-time equivalent employees, and you contribute at least 50 percent of the premium cost for health insurance for each employee, you may be eligible for a Small Business Health Care Tax Credit.
 You can learn more on the HealthCare.gov website.